phytec/doc-bsp-yocto/CONTRIBUTING.rst

 Indenting
 .........

-Use indent width is of 3 spaces.
+Use an indent width of 3 spaces.
 Tabs are not allowed.

 Headings
 ........